Oracle Trust Model

 - more regulated participation may need richer challenge and escalation paths

-These should still be different policies over one shared health-plan foundation, not entirely different protocols.
+These are different policies over one shared health-plan foundation, not entirely different protocols.

 | Product context | Trust pressure | Likely policy shape |